Iraq–United States relations: Current status

-After a 2020 attack near Baghdad International airport, outgoing Prime Minister Adil Abdul-Mahdi condemned America's assassination and stated that the strike was an act of aggression and a breach of Iraqi sovereignty which would lead to war in Iraq.
+After a 2020 attack near Baghdad International airport, outgoing prime minister Adil Abdul-Mahdi condemned America's assassination and stated that the strike was an act of aggression and a breach of Iraqi sovereignty which would lead to war in Iraq.
 He said the strike violated the agreement on the presence of U.S. forces in Iraq and that safeguards for Iraq's security and sovereignty should be met with legislation.
 The media office of the Iraqi military's joint operations forces posted a photo of a destroyed vehicle on fire after the attack.
 The speaker of Iraq's parliament Mohammed al Halbousi vowed to "put an end to the U.S. presence" in Iraq.
 In August 2020, United States returned the Ba'ath Party archives to Iraq, including more than 6 million pages, which were discovered in a basement under their headquarters in Baghdad in 2003, before being transferred to the United States in 2005, to be archived by the Hoover Institution.

-As per two Iraqi government sources, the US Secretary of State Mike Pompeo and Iraq's President Barham Salih held a telephonic conversation in the mid of September 2020.
-In the call Pompeo discussed about bringing back US diplomats from Iraq followed by a threat to shut down the US Embassy in Iraq.
-Iraqi authorities feared the withdrawal of diplomat(s) would lead to military confrontation with Iran, whom the United States blamed for missile and bomb attacks.
+As per two Iraqi government sources, U.S. secretary of state Mike Pompeo and Iraq's president Barham Salih held a conversation by phone in mid-September 2020.
+In the call Pompeo discussed recalling US diplomats from Iraq, followed by a threat to shut down the US Embassy in Iraq.
+Iraqi authorities feared the diplomatic withdrawal would lead to military confrontation with Iran, whom the U.S. blamed for missile and bomb attacks.

-Relations between the two countries have significantly improved since the visit of prime minister Mohammed Shia Al Sudani to the US in April of 2024.

 U.S. officials announced an agreement with the Iraqi government to conclude the military mission against the Islamic State group by 2025, which will involve U.S. troops leaving several bases that they have occupied for nearly two decades.
+In July 2026, U.S. and Iraqi officials announced that the U.S. military would fully exit Iraq by September 30.

+In July 2026, the Islamic Resistance in Iraq, an umbrella group of Iran-backed militias, announced a $10 million reward for the assassination of U.S. president Donald Trump.
+The group claimed that the bounty was financed through donations from its members and supporters, and called on individuals or organizations to carry out or facilitate the killing.
+The announcement followed the collapse of a ceasefire between the United States and Iran, which had contributed to rising tensions across the region.